Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Simulations sample a variety of poses

-At milestone c, sampled configurations are uniformly distributed in a sphere.
-As $\alpha$ increases from 0 to 1 between milestones c\&d, the phase space of the ligand is gradually restricted.
+At milestone C, sampled configurations are uniformly distributed in a sphere.
+As $\alpha$ increases from 0 to 1 for states CD, the configuration space of the ligand is gradually restricted.
 First, the soft grids prevent ligand atoms from overlapping with receptor atoms.
-At intermediate values of $\alpha$, the ligand may assume several poses (e.g. Figure \ref{fig:dock_intermediates_1l7f}).
-Finally, at milestone d, the ligand usually but does not always sample from a single minimum.
+At intermediate values of $\alpha$, the ligand may assume several poses (e.g. Figure \ref{fig:intermediates_1kzk_desolvated}).
+Finally, at milestone D, the ligand usually but does not always sample from a single minimum.